Todders92/beep-boop/README.md

 ## Description

-_This webpage has the user input a number, and changes digits of the inputted number to phrases_
+_This webpage has the user input a number, and lists out all the numbers leading up to the input number in order.
+For any numbers with a 3 in it, the number is replaced with the phrase "I'm sorry Dave, I'm afraid I can't do that.
+For any numbers with a 2 in it, the number is replaced with the phrase "Boop".
+For any numbers with a 1 in it, the number is replaced with the phrase "Beep!".
+The rule that takes precident goes in order of importance from 3 to 2 to 1._

 ## Specs